Olympic spirits flowing as athletes hit London's clubs

-LONDON (Reuters) - With some events over, Olympians are being wooed by London nightclubs offering free entry and drinks, with one even treating gold medallists to a 2,012 pound cocktail.
+LONDON (Reuters) - With some events over, Olympians are being wooed by London nightclubs offering free entry and drinks, with one even treating gold medalists to a 2,012 pound ($3,150) cocktail.

 Restaurants and shops had complained the Olympics had turned central London into a ghost town, with Londoners watching the action from the couch at home and tourists avoiding the city.